nikomatsakis/rfcs/text/0000-wf-and-variance.md

 **Projections of types, fns, and consts.** When we project an item out of a trait, we must also validate that the types in the trait reference are well-formed.
-Examples of projections are calling a trait function (or obtaining it through UFCS), normalizing a projected like, or using an associated constant.
+Examples of projections are calling a trait function (or obtaining it through UFCS), normalizing an associated type, or using an associated constant.
 Checking the types in the trait reference implies that the implied bounds from the impl are correct at the time when members of the impl are accessed.